PhilippeSu/KV-CBO/README.md

 * In v2 we have added an implementation of KV-CBO with anisotropic (componentwise) noise, and the following test functions: Solomon, Griewank, Alpine, XSY random, maximum Eigenvalue.

+* In PhD we included the code and tests from the dissertation

+Analysis of a Consensus-based Optimization Method on Hypersurfaces and Applications (2023)